 Fantasy Kitchen Sink: Elements of Christian theology, Ancient Greek myth, and European folklore are all present in the House.
 The protagonist actually meets the Pied Piper, the Ancient Mariner, and a towering old man who is suspiciously similar to Prometheus.

 Foreshadowing: In Sir Thursday, Dame Primus says that she suspects that the Trustees "have been influenced or induced to behave as they do, with the ultimate aim being the complete and utter destruction of the House - and with it, the entirety of creation."
 It is the Will that's influencing them for that exact purpose!
+Even more dramatically, if you pay attention to the precise wording and punctuation in Dame Primus's letter in Drowned Wednesday, you may notice that she explicitly names herself as the Architect.

 Despite all the pieces of the Will being male, Dame Primus is female.
 Because the Architect is female.